 The cost of hearing aids is an area which is often of concern to prospective hearing aid users.
 The more we know about what the hearing aid is and what the fitting of a hearing aid consists of, the easier it is to understand and direct the decisions that are made.

 A hearing aid is part of a therapeutic programme to address hearing health and communication issues and not a device to be purchased in isolation.
 The cost of a hearing aid varies based on the sophistication of the microchip and the features that this provides.
-Together with your audiologist and following a full investigation, a decision needs to be made on which type of hearing aid technology and style best suits your hearing loss, listening need, lifestyle and budget.
+Together with your audiologist or acoustician and following a full investigation, a decision needs to be made on which type of hearing aid technology and style best suits your hearing loss, listening need, lifestyle and budget.
 A carefully selected device will ensure that you invest wisely in appropriate hearing aid technology which can last you many years.

 Hearing aids in South Africa range in price from R 5000.00 to R 60 000.00 per ear and may require additional accessories such as remote microphone technology or TV connectivity.
 The greater your budget the higher the level of sophistication you will be able to experience.

 A large part of the cost of the hearing aids comes from research and development.
 Hearing aid manufacturers invest millions of dollars and countless man-hours making their devices suit peoples hearing needs more comfortably and effectively with constant software updates and more tech-focused devices.
 The manufacturers also have to cover the cost of the warranties and services plans, licensing in different countries and meet customs regulations of importing countries – all of which attract large costs in addition to the actual cost of the computer chip.
-In addition, a reputable manufacturer will have an easily accessible laboratory which is equipped and staffed with trained professionals to provide you with the follow-up services you may need to maintain your hearing aids and train the audiologists who will be involved in the hearing aid fitting.
+In addition, a reputable manufacturer will have an easily accessible laboratory which is equipped and staffed with trained professionals to provide you with the follow-up services you may need to maintain your hearing aids and train the audiologists or acousticians who will be involved in the hearing aid fitting.

 The most important part of the programme is that the hearing aid needs to be selected, fitted and verified by a skilled, qualified practitioner who has the correct equipment to provide this.
 As a hearing aid user, you may expect a great deal from your hearing instruments – from the minute you put them in, you want to be able to hear as normally as possible by recreating a function of both the ear and the brain.
 You will need appropriate training and education to enable you to get the most out of the devices that have been prescribed for you, with realistic expectations of their abilities.